-In 2019, the cost of assisted living averages $3,500 / month throughout the state of South Dakota.
-The average monthly cost of assisted living nationwide is approximately $4,000, so in comparison to the rest of the nation, South Dakota is one of the most affordable states when it comes to assisted living.
-Sioux Falls (Minnehaha County) is even more affordable, with an average cost of $3,125 / month.
-Rapid City (Pennington County) has the most expensive assisted living at an average monthly cost of $3,925, which is still lower than the monthly cost nationwide.
+In 2021, according to Genworth’s 2020 Cost of Care Survey, the cost of assisted living averages $3,638 / month throughout the state of South Dakota.
+The average monthly cost of assisted living nationwide is approximately $4,300, so in comparison to the rest of the nation, South Dakota is one of the most affordable states when it comes to assisted living.
+Sioux Falls (Minnehaha County) is even more affordable, with an average cost of $3,488 / month.
+Rapid City (Pennington County) has the most expensive assisted living at an average monthly cost of $4,300, which is on par with the monthly cost nationwide.

-Statewide in South Dakota in 2019, the average cost of home care (sometimes called custodial care) ranges between $23.00 and $27.00 / hour, with the average cost at $24.00 / hour.
-More affordable care can be found in Sioux Falls, the largest city in the state, at an average rate of $23.00 / hour.
-More costly care is found in Rapid City, the second largest city in SD, at an average rate of $27.00.
+Statewide in South Dakota in 2021, per the 2020 Genworth Cost of Care Survey, the average cost of home care (sometimes called custodial care) ranges between $28.00 and $30.00 / hour, with the average cost at $28.00 / hour.
+In Sioux Falls, the largest city in the state, the cost is consistent with the statewide average at $28.00 / hour.
+More costly care is found in Rapid City, the second largest city in SD, at an average rate of $30.00.

 While home care is non-medical in nature, such as providing assistance with activities of daily living, home health care also provides limited medical care.
 In general, home health care costs approximately $1.00 / hour more than does home care.

 A more affordable option than home care, adult day care is a great option for elderly individuals who need assistance, but do not want to reside in a nursing home.
-As of 2019, the statewide average cost of adult day care in South Dakota is $71 / day, just under the nationwide daily average of $72.
-Those residing in the cities of Sioux Falls and Rapid City should also expect daily costs close to the statewide and nationwide average daily rate being $70 - $76.
+Genworth’s 2020 Cost of Care Survey indicates that as of 2021, the statewide average cost of adult day care in South Dakota is $76 / day, just over the nationwide daily average of $74.
+Those residing in the city of Sioux Falls should expect daily costs of approximately $88, which is higher than the statewide and nationwide average daily rates.

 Medicaid is a program that is intended for low-income individuals and families, and is jointly funded by the state and the federal government.
 Through the South Dakota State Medicaid Plan, the cost of nursing home care is covered for eligible individuals who are elderly and / or disabled.
 Personal care, though limited in nature, is also available via the state plan.

 In South Dakota, the eligibility requirements for the state Medicaid plan and Medicaid waiver may differ, but both programs require limited income and assets.
-For the most part, an elderly South Dakota resident (as of 2019) must not have an income that is greater than $2,313 / month.
+For the most part, an elderly South Dakota resident (as of 2021) must not have an income that is greater than $2,382 / month.
 This amount is set at 300% of the Federal Benefit Rate (FBR).
-The asset limit is currently $2,000, but does exclude one’s home (if owner occupied and valued under $585,000), a primary vehicle, and personal effects and belongings.
+The asset limit is currently $2,000, but does exclude one’s home (if applicant occupied and his / her equity interest is under $603,000 or a non-applicant spouse lives in it), a primary vehicle, and personal effects and belongings.

 If an applicant is married and their spouse is not applying for long-term care Medicaid, all, or a portion of their income may be protected for their non-applicant spouse (often called the community spouse).
-This is referred to as a Monthly Maintenance Needs Allowance (MMNA) and allows up to $3,160.50 / month (in 2019) in income to be transferred from the applicant spouse to the community spouse.
+This is referred to as a Monthly Maintenance Needs Allowance (MMNA) and allows up to $3,259.50 / month (in 2021) in income to be transferred from the applicant spouse to the community spouse.
 This is to prevent spousal impoverishment.
-Please note, this explanation is an oversimplification, as there are rules governing the MMNA.
+This explanation is an oversimplification, as there are rules governing the MMNA.